Fido (wireless carrier): Discontinued services

 The company changed their plan offerings, now bundling data with their Smart plans, and Max Plans.
 CityFido plans had a cost of $35 per month and are available in ten select CityFido zones throughout Canada.
 Unlimited features included incoming calls, outgoing local calls, international SMS text messages and BlackBerry Messenger (BBM) service while inside any CityFido zone.

 In January 2016, Fido announced the termination of the FidoDOLLARS program.
 The earning of FidoDOLLARS ends on or shortly after April 6, 2016, for non-term monthly plans, and ends at the end of the current term for those FidoDOLLARS-earning plans that are on a contracted term.
 The non-term monthly customers were then told to use up (redeem) their FidoDOLLARS by July 6, 2016, whereas customers on a FidoDOLLARS-earning contracted term could redeem their FidoDOLLARS by July 6, 2018 (or else lose the FidoDOLLARS balance in both cases).
 Fido customers with multiple lines are deemed to be in the second category if at least one line is on a FidoDOLLARS-earning contracted term that goes beyond April 6, 2016.
 Many users in their community expressed dissatisfaction at the "scam" that their value had been arbitrarily taken by the company, or the only viable redemption option required a further contract.

+Fido prepaid services, known as Fidomatic until 2001, were launched during the Microcell era and maintained with the carrier's acquisition by Rogers.
+In October 2024, Rogers announced the upcoming closure of Fido and Rogers prepaid services, recommending its prepaid subsidiary Chatr for new customers.
+On February 20, 2025, all prepaid services from the Fido and Rogers brands were discontinued, with existing accounts transferred to Chatr.